NJBow/boris-bikes/README.md

 Rspec running and passing, no error.

+Rspec requires defined path of method to 'pass' the Rspec test

 **Step 7. use of feature.md**

 release_bike will return NoNameError due to no release_bike method within DockingStation class (Object's message is not called)